01 Jun Spalding Moon

-I handed the ball, a quick hug around the waist and I dashed to the edge of the lawn.
-He tossed me a few, I hardly caught any but my enthusiasm sparkled like the early stars edging their way through the chiseled blue.
+I handed him the ball, gave him a quick hug around the waist, and dashed to the edge of the lawn.
+He tossed me a few.
+I hardly caught any, but my enthusiasm sparkled like the early stars edging their way through the chiseled blue.
 The sun had set, its fire all but extinguished, and then my Dad, who was my hero and capable of anything, produced a miracle.
 He pitched that pink rubber ball high into the evening sky and that was when he made the Spalding moon.
 I lost sight of the ball as it was lobbed skyward and frantically I searched to find and catch it.
 That was when I saw that lovely, full harvest moon hanging above me.
 I was mesmerized.
 Long after my father disappeared into the house I sat on the stoop and gazed at what he had created.

 I believed with all my heart that my father made the moon.
 It was years before I was disabused of this notion.
 Sometimes I look at my life and have to simply shake my head as I see that there is the story and then there is the obvious.
 As a child I told myself many things that appeared true at the time that, from an adult perspective, obviously were not.